Strictly Dishonorable (1951 film): Songs

-Production

-Preston Sturges approached Metro-Goldwyn-Mayer with the idea of doing a remake of Strictly Dishonorable with Ezio Pinza, and received $60,000 for the rights, but was disappointed when he was not hired to write the screenplay.

-Strictly Dishonorable was in production from mid-January to mid-March 1951 and was released on July 3 of that year.

 Reception

+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Directors Melvin Frank and Norman Panama, who also produced and wrote the script, work so close to the actors through this picture that you can see the caps on their teeth—and the wrinkles around their dewlaps, which are more than somewhat in this case.
+Further, the script which the writers have freely and forcibly contrived from the old Preston Sturges comedy, virtually a classic of the stage, is not what you'd call exactly a masterpiece of wit and comic art. ...
+[W]e cannot regard this milky nonsense as a match for Mr. Sturges' bright play."

+Box office

-According to MGM records the film earned $660,000 in the US and Canada and $221,000 elsewhere, resulting in a loss of $664,000.
+According to MGM records, the film earned $660,000 in the U.S. and Canada and $221,000 elsewhere, resulting in a loss of $664,000.

 Adaptations

 Lux Radio Theatre broadcast a radio adaptation of the film on December 8, 1952, with Janet Leigh reprising her role and Fernando Lamas replacing Pinza.